brentvollebregt/nitratine.net/_posts/2017-12-13-how-to-setup-python's-pip.md

 Now type 'pip' in cmd to make sure you have done this correctly.
 No errors should appear.

 ## Usage
-You can now use commands like "pip install pynput" to install a package or "pip list" to look at all packages installed.
+You can now use commands like ```pip install pynput``` to install a package or "pip list" to look at all packages installed.

 Some useful commands:
 - ```pip install [package]```: install a package like pynput or pyinstaller